Spin Away Your Self-Quarantine Blues With Flow Arts

 Do you ever accidentally hit yourself in the face with fire?

 Once in a while.
-It’s annoying, but, if you take fire safety relatively seriously, it is not as scary as it sounds.
-I promise there is an explanation for this, but I’m not going to tempt you to try fire until you feel comfortable spinning things not on fire.
+It’s kind of annoying, but, if you take fire safety relatively seriously and use well-designed fire props, it is actually not as scary as it sounds.
+I promise there are good explanations for this, but I’m not going to tempt you to try fire until you feel comfortable spinning things that aren’t on fire.